awsdocs/elb-network-load-balancers-user-guide/doc_source/network-load-balancers.md

 First, register a domain name with an accredited domain name registrar\.
 Next, use your DNS service, such as your domain registrar, to create a DNS record to route requests to your load balancer\.
 For more information, see the documentation for your DNS service\.
 For example, if you use Amazon Route 53 as your DNS service, you create an alias record that points to your load balancer\.
 For more information, see [Routing traffic to an ELB load balancer](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-elb-load-balancer.html) in the *Amazon Route 53 Developer Guide*\.

 The load balancer has one IP address per enabled Availability Zone\.
-These are the addresses of the load balancer nodes\.
+These are the IP addresses of the load balancer nodes\.
 The DNS name of the load balancer resolves to these addresses\.
 For example, suppose that the custom domain name for your load balancer is `example.networkloadbalancer.com`\.
 Use the following dig or nslookup command to determine the IP addresses of the load balancer nodes\.

 **Linux or Mac**